 This module may also help you to gain membership of the Institute of Mathematics and its Applications (IMA).
 For further information, see the IMA website.

-The module is designed to follow Mathematical methods (MST224) (or Mathematical methods, models and modelling (MST210)) and Physics: from classical to quantum (S217) (or The physical world (S207) now discontinued).
+The module is designed to follow Mathematical methods (MST224) or Mathematical methods, models and modelling (MST210), and Physics: from classical to quantum (S217).
 You would find it very difficult to study SMT359 without the necessary mathematical background.
 The parts of MST224 or MST210 relating to partial differentiation, multiple integrals, vector calculus and complex numbers are especially important.
-S217 is the ideal physics module to prepare you for studying SMT359, especially Units 9-14.
+S217 is the ideal physics module to prepare you for studying SMT359, especially Units 9–14.

 It is essential that you establish whether or not your background and experience give you a sound basis on which to tackle the module, since students who are appropriately prepared have the best chance of completing their studies successfully.
-The Science Faculty has produced a booklet Are You Ready For SMT359? to help you to decide whether you already have the recommended background knowledge or experience to start the module or whether you need a little extra preparation.
-This can be viewed or printed as a PDF.
+We've produced a booklet Are You Ready For SMT359? to help you to decide whether you already have the recommended background knowledge or experience to start the module or whether you need a little extra preparation.

 If you have any doubt about the suitability of the module, please speak to an adviser.